jina-ai/finetuner/docs/3_finetune_in_action/3_1_text_to_text.md

-# Text-to-Text search using Bert
+# Text to text search using Bert